 Strengths-based approaches to success are becoming wildly popular.
 Marcus Buckingham solidified the concept with his StrengthsFinder assessment and book.
 Indigo also advocates a strengths-based approach to student success.
-However, we integrate the innate strengths of Behaviors (DISC) and Motivators with 23 soft skills that are critical in the world of work.
-In academia there are many terms for these skills - school specific measures, non-cognitive skills, non-academic skills, and competencies.
+However, Indigo also integrates the innate strengths of Behaviors (DISC) and Motivators with 23 soft skills that are critical in the world of work.
+In academia, there are many terms for these skills - school specific measures, non-cognitive skills, non-academic skills, and competencies.

-At Indigo, we tend to use the term "21st Century Skills" or "soft skills."
-We believe the rapidly changing corporate landscape puts emphasis on skills that are not normally taught within the framework of traditional education.
+Indigo tends to use the term "21st Century Skills" or "soft skills."
+The rapidly changing corporate landscape puts emphasis on skills that are not normally taught within the framework of traditional education.
 Companies are seeking candidates who have both hard skills and soft skills, focusing less and less on an applicant's field of study and GPA.
 Technology companies like Google and Tesla are leading the way in evaluating applicants on attributes beyond their academic record.

 The good news is that skills are just strengths you can learn.
 While some skills may come more naturally to you, it is possible to learn any skill.
-However, you can only develop soft skills through practice and experience.
+Keep in mind, you can only develop soft skills through practice and experience.
 They cannot be developed purely intellectually.
 That is why it is so important to engage in meaningful extracurricular activities that provide opportunities to practice skills.
-You likely don't have a lot of work experience yet, so your top skills may be most reflective of natural talents that you were born with.
-So, we recommend starting there.
+You likely don't have a lot of work experience yet, so your top skills may be most reflective of the natural talents that you were born with, so it's recommended that you start there.